williamdavie/three-body-problem/README.md

 ```
 and can easily be added to an xcode project via; Build Settings -> Header Search Paths, once complete you should be able to compile the project.

-If you are using Windows I'd recommend following youtube or GLFW docs and use your usual cpp editor.
+If you are using Windows I'd recommend following Youtube or GLFW docs and use your usual cpp editor.